edenfull/RobotWall/README.md

 ## About Robot Wall
-Robot Wall is an [LED sign](http://brightledsigns.com/programmable/indoor/bs-4x16-mini) that displays [weather](http://openweathermap.org/api), date and countdown information.
+Robot Wall is an [LED sign](http://brightledsigns.com/programmable/indoor/bs-4x16-mini) that displays [weather](http://openweathermap.org/api), date and countdown information with the help of a Raspberry Pi running Node.js.
 I wanted to have a display that would quickly tell me the information I need to know as I head out the door (without having to fumble with an app using my phone).

 ![alt tag](https://raw.githubusercontent.com/edenfull/RobotWall/master/img/robotwall2.JPG)
 ![alt tag](https://raw.githubusercontent.com/edenfull/RobotWall/master/img/robotwall.jpg)